This post may contain affiliate links; see site footer for more details.

 Pick a platform.
 Here’s the problem with free platforms (like wordpress.com): they have full rights to your content.
 Um, aca-scuse me?
 Yeah, you heard that right.
 You publish your innermost thoughts, feelings, opinions, how-to’s, etc., and they own it.
 Not cool!
 If you’re blogging “for yourself” or your mom or just to diary your thoughts, a free platform might work for you, because it might not be something that someone would try to re-publish and re-purpose anyways.
 BUT, if you are serious about wanting to start a blog and potentially have it be a serious blog (ie., something to show others, potentially make money from, etc.), just buck it up and buy the paid caboodle right off the bat.
 Otherwise, you’ll be confronted with switching platforms down the line if/when you change your mind and want to be serious about it, and switching platforms is a real pain in the rear.

 If you’re on a paid platform, use the right host server.
-HostGator has been my ride or die for years now (use code COMINGUPROSES for 25% off your own plan), and I’ve only ever had one issue ever – I’ve had plenty o’ blog friend on Bluehost or GoDaddy that experience waaaaaaaay too much down time and problem spots for my liking, so Hostgator was always my #1.
+I used HostGator for years when I first started (use code COMINGUPROSES for 25% off your own plan), and I’ve only ever had one issue ever – I’ve had plenty o’ blog friend on Bluehost or GoDaddy that experience waaaaaaaay too much down time and problem spots for my liking, so Hostgator was always my #1.
 Their customer service team is also honestly one of the most impressively kind and helpful service teams I’ve ever dealt with for any product or service ever.
 Forrealz.
 They’re speedy, and when something goes viral and your server is too small, they’re helpful – and they’re a 24/7 service team.
 PLUS PLUS PLUS, Hostgator has unlimited bandwidth and disk space.
 But Erica, how much does it cost to be on the Hostgator server??
 As low as $3.71 a month.
 I bought the Hatchling plan for myself when I went self-hosted and paid for the longest amount of time possible up front (I think it was for ~3 years), because I knew I was in it for the long haul.
 Plus the rate is *so affordable*.
 AND you can get an additional 25% off your plan with code COMINGUPROSES.

 After signing up with HostGator, you’ll be able to register your domain (that’s yourdomainname.com) and then connect to WordPress.
 When you’re registering your domain name, you’ll need to choose something that’s not already taken.
 And I *highly* recommend choosing something strategically, with longevity. “rosygirl638.com” would sound like a sketchy adult site . “cominguproses.com” was already taken. “cominguprosestheblog.com” separates CUR the blog from any “Coming Up Roses” flower shop on the web, or the random Kiera Knightley movie.
 Pick a name you lovelovelove!